school-brainhack/school-brainhack.github.io/content/en/project/Exploring-PCN-Toolkit/index.md

 *Obtained recon-all FreeSurfer results for one subject*

 This was ran directly on the test server which is an interesting tool easily usable by everyone.
-The results are available as a zip file under the results directory of the main GitHub repository for this project.
+The results could not be loaded as a zip file in the main GitHub repository for this project because of their size.
 However, this took approximately 7 hours to run because it was done on the available resources on the test server.
 Hence, using BrainHack cloud resources to parallelize everything is suggested.

 ## Future Work
 Some future steps which will be done to follow through this project are presented below: